-Middle Office reports the IRR and FX risk positions to local management on a daily basis and to Global Treasury and Group Risk Management on a regular basis using the standard reporting templates, which highlights the exposures held by the branch.
-The Treasury System enables immediate notification of breaches as well as automated preparation of market and liquidity risk reports including stress tests.
-Furthermore, Market risk is centrally controlled and monitored by Global Treasury and Group Risk Management with the aim to identify trends, concentrations and other significant issues at the branch and Group level.
+Middle Office reports the IRR and FX risk positions to local management on a daily basis, as well as to Global Treasury and Group Risk Management on a regular basis, using standard reporting templates that highlight the branch's exposures.
+Furthermore, the reports highlight the level of utilization under each type of limit, as well as any limit breaches.
+The Treasury System allows for immediate notification of breaches as well as automated preparation of market and liquidity risk reports, which include stress tests.

+Furthermore, Global Treasury and Group Risk Management centrally control and monitor market risk in order to identify trends, concentrations, and other significant issues at the branch and Group levels.